Hugo Meijer

 BOOKS

-Two-volume book: Janus-faced: War and Peace in the Human Species (in preparation)
+Janus-faced: The Origins of War and Peace in the Human Species (in preparation)

 |